Locotech-Oy/lab-netpong/README.md

 Provide name of project you will host the cluster in.
 Terraform will spin up a GKE setup and output a kubeconfig file (suffix ```-prod``` by default)

-Go into k8s folder
+To start up a generic nginx-based ingress controller:

 ```
 kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v1.2.0/deploy/static/provider/cloud/deploy.yaml
 ```

-This will setup an ingress controller, check status with:
+check status with:
 ```
 kubectl get pods -n ingress-nginx
 kubectl get svc -n ingress-nginx